mgol/preboot/README.md

 the page after bootstrap then you will see some jank unless you set `replay` to `false` and then trigger replay yourself once you know that all async events are complete.

-To manually trigger replay, simply inject the EventReplayer like this:
+To manually trigger replay, inject the EventReplayer like this:

 ```
 import { Injectable } from '@angular/core';